 Since adding strength training and other functional movement modalities to my repertoire, my practice and priorities have shifted.
-With deeper examination into the power structures, and systems that perpetuate abuse in yoga lineage, I’ve untethered myself from the philosophical underpinnings as well.
-I have no interest in teaching the postural sequences and alignment rules imposed for aesthetics and strict dominance over the body.
 The past several years have brought me to a method of teaching that places the student in the driver’s seat and champions inquiry.

 Now, as I pursue my Clinical Doctorate in Physical Therapy, my aim is to make movement more accessible to the general population.
 I strive to educate about the science of the human body, while embracing the mystery of it all.